SIA RISE Scholarships

 - At least one professional reference (preferably two).
 Please provide the name, title, email address, and phone number for each reference.

 Scholarship Selection Committee

 - The scholarship award will be based on the Committee’s scores of the overall quality of the application and the scholarship essays.
-The ten applications receiving the highest scores shall be awarded scholarships.
+The five applications receiving the highest scores shall be awarded scholarships.
 In the case of a tie, the SIA CEO will make the final decision.